 Security and Good Governance in U.S.–Caribbean Relations

-Almost a year since my participation on a panel in March 2016 to explore “Security and Good Governance in U.S.–Jamaica Relations”, a joint effort organized by the Caribbean Research and Policy Institute (CaPRI) and the U.S. Embassy (Kingston) in the context of “Dialogue between Democracies: The Future of U.S. – Jamaica Bilateral Relations”, I feel compelled to revisit these issues on a much broader scale inclusive of the Caribbean region.
+(06 Feb.
+2017) — Almost a year since my participation on a panel in March 2016 to explore “Security and Good Governance in U.S.–Jamaica Relations”, a joint effort organized by the Caribbean Policy Research Institute (CaPRI) and the U.S. Embassy (Kingston) in the context of “Dialogue between Democracies: The Future of U.S. – Jamaica Bilateral Relations”, I feel compelled to revisit these issues on a much broader scale inclusive of the Caribbean region.

 Considering changing geopolitical realities in Washington, focus on this subject at this time takes on greater significance.
 Changes in Washington create imperatives for the region, two of which forms the basis for this discussion: